Infosec-Community/APAC-Conferences/README.md

 | November | Wellington, New Zealand            | [Kiwicon](https://www.kiwicon.org/) | Unknown |
 | December | Perth, Western Australia, Australia| [WACTF](https://capture.tf/) | Unknown |

 * Approximate number of attendees is forecasted based on available tickets for a year, or the number of tickets sold in the previous year the event ran.
+Numbers may not be entirely accurate as there can be large fluctations year on year.

 # Conferences by Region